-If you bring your child into the Library or the URS Building you must accompany them at all times and you are responsible for their safety and behaviour.
-Library staff are not authorised or insured to look after any children brought onto Library premises.
+If you bring your child into the Library you must accompany them at all times and you are responsible for their safety and behaviour.
+Children must not disturb other Library users.
+Library staff are not authorised or insured to look after any children brought onto the premises.

-The following access guidelines apply for the rest of the year.
+The following access guidelines apply throughout the year.

 Children under school age (under 5)

-If you are accompanied by a child under the age of 5 you are welcome to the use the services available on the Ground Floor of Library premises.
-Please note that there are very limited study facilities on the Ground Floors.
+If you are accompanied by a child under the age of 5 you are able to use the Ground Floor of the Library only.
+You can:

 - renew or return books

-You cannot access the Course Collection or Group Study Areas on the Ground Floor.
-If you wish to collect an available hold from the Course Collection, please ask a member of staff to do this for you during staffed service opening hours.
+If you need to collect an item from the upper floors please ask at the Welcome Desk and a member of staff will do this for you during staffed service opening hours.

-Children of school age (5–16) are allowed on Library premises, with the exception of the IT areas on the Ground Floor.
-They must be accompanied by a responsible adult at all times and must not disturb other Library users.
+School pupils aged 5–18 are allowed on all floors of the Library except the IT areas on the 1st Floor.
+Those under 18 must be accompanied by a parent, guardian or teacher at all times.
+They must not disturb other Library users.

 School/College pupils aged 18 are able to use the Library for private/individual study only.